Physical preparation coach and father understands the limitations of earned income

 Ian King

-* not to be confused with the blatant paraphrasing copies like this since been published in places that I thought had more integrity:
+* Not to be confused with the blatant paraphrasing copies like this since been published in places that I thought had more integrity:

 … When designing training programs, resist the pressure to conform to any tradition or system of beliefs, no matter how dogmatically that tradition or those beliefs are presented, or how much you get “slammed” for not conforming]